LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-validation/validation-controller.rst.txt

    #. ``@Valid`` can only be used in conjunction with model binding.
    #.
 Using ``@Valid`` means that a method will never be called with invalid data.
    #.
 Spring Boot can infer validation requirements based on the name of a field.

+.. ans: b, @Valid can only be used in conjunction with model binding.